artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 To put it another way, whilst the black pixels may compress down to near zero when they are stored on disk, when they’re read back from disk, the CPU and RAM requirements of the black pixels are no different to those of the coloured pixels.
 Hence why we define a DOD/BBox— to help reduce the load on the computing resources.

-In this case, each sprite has a DOD/BBox that encompasses Shia’s person only and tells the compositing software to ignore all other pixel data within each sprite’s original 1280x720 pixel frame.
+In this case, each sprite has a DOD/BBox that encompasses Shias person and tells the compositing software to ignore all other pixel data within each sprite’s original 1280x720 pixel frame.

 ## LaProfiler

 The tests will run across 3 Nuke scripts.
 Each script produces the same result.
-There are 24 Shia’s for each of the 9 types of sprite: LaBeouf, LaRed, LaNoir, etc. A total of 216 Shias are composited on each frame.
+There are 24 Shias for each of the 9 types of sprite: LaBeouf, LaRed, LaNoir, etc. A total of 216 Shias are composited on each frame.

 There are a few transforms to position Shia into various X-axis offsets in screen space.
 Everything is merged together (Shake-style, like a tree, over a colorwheel).
 The composite is designed to be I/O bound and light on CPU operations.